hagenhaus/hagenhaus-com/en/docs/hhdatalist/index.md

 # HHDataList

-HHDataList is a UI component that maps to any underlying REST API.
+HHDataList is a UI component that displays data from any underlying REST API.